mreyos/android-flat-ui-icon-template/README.md

-# android-flat-ui-icon-template
+# illustrator flat ui icon template for Android
-Android Flat UI Icon Template
+Android Flat UI Icon Template ( Illustrator )

+You can make and desing icon very fast in this template at illustrator .